This is the first chapter of a series covering everything a personal trainer should know about the career and the industry.

-For all the major bodies offering certification, to remain certified, you will need to generate CEC points every two to three years.
+For all the major bodies offering certification, you must generate CEC points every two to three years to remain certified.

 The duration and the points needed vary depending on the training body.

-To remain certified as an ACE personal trainer, once every two years you will need to prove that you have earned 20 hours worth of CEC points.
+To remain certified as an ACE personal trainer, once every two years, you must prove that you have earned 20 hours worth of CEC points.

 This can be achieved through ACE workshops.

-No matter who you earn your certification through, they will keep in contact with you regarding opportunities to earn CEC points.
+No matter who you earn your certification through, they will contact you regarding opportunities to earn CEC points.

 How much knowledge do you already have?

-When we looked at the five certification options that I would recommend, the offering from NSCA had a digital package that just offered the course textbook as well as 200 practice questions.
+When we looked at the five certification options that I would recommend, the offering from NSCA had a digital package that just offered the course textbook and 200 practice questions.

 For someone with some knowledge in personal training concepts, perhaps who already is certified and wants to add the NSCA certification to their knowledge base, that might be all the information you need to be able to pass the exam.

-For someone starting with a blank slate but wanting to become a personal trainer, perhaps a more comprehensive option which includes coursework, practice questions, a solid study guide or extra reading material would be a far better option, if it is within your budget, of course.
+For someone starting with a blank slate but wanting to become a personal trainer, perhaps a more comprehensive option that includes coursework, practice questions, a solid study guide, or extra reading material would be a far better option if it is within your budget, of course.